pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

   a requirement depending on what kind of functionality is required across the VPN.

-* If the firewall running pfSense is not the default gateway on the LAN where it is installed, static routes must be added to the default gateway, pointing the remote VPN subnet to an IP address on pfSense in a subnet shared between pfSense and the default gateway.
+* If the pfSense firewall is not the default gateway on the LAN where it is installed, static routes must be added to the default gateway, pointing the remote VPN subnet to an IP address on pfSense in a subnet shared between pfSense and the default gateway.
 Less desirable, but also functional, would be to add static/persistent routes to the client PCs who need access to the VPN.
 * Control of the other end of the VPN, or contact with the person who controls the other end of the VPN.
-If it is another firewall running pfSense, then share this document with the other administrator.
+If it is another pfSense firewall, then share this document with the other administrator.
 If it is not, then have them consult the documentation for the IPsec device in use at the other site.
 * Host and application level security become more important when connecting